An easy homemade gnocchi recipe made with leftover mashed potatoes.

 - Use a knife to cut the rope of dough into 1" pieces - these are your gnocchi!
 Transfer the cut gnocchi to your lightly floured sheet pan and repeat the rolling and cutting process with the remaining dough.
 If you'd like, you can roll each gnocco across a gnocchi board or the tines of a fork to form ridges (see recipe notes).

 - Bring a large pot of water to a boil and add a generous pinch or two of salt.

 - Carefully add gnocchi to boiling water give them a gentle stir.
 Cook for 2-3 minutes until gnocchi float to the top of the water.
 Drain and toss with your favorite sauce.

-For the sauce: For these photos, I melted 4 Tbsp. of unsalted butter in a skillet with fresh rosemary, basil, salt, and pepper, then tossed it with the gnocchi and a splash of the gnocchi’s cooking liquid.
+For the sauce: For these photos, I melted 4 Tablespoons of unsalted butter in a skillet with fresh rosemary, basil, salt, and pepper, then tossed it with the gnocchi and a splash of the gnocchi's cooking water.
 The gnocchi are topped with shaved parmesan, an extra dusting of fresh ground black pepper, and fresh basil.
 I also love these gnocchi with tomato sauce, browned butter and sage, garlic alfredo, or my parmesan spinach gnocchi recipe!